Elkstone

 Approximately 7 mi south of its post town, Cheltenham, and approximately 8 mi north-west of Cirencester, Elkstone lies within the Cotswolds, a designated Area of Outstanding Natural Beauty.

 History

 Elkstone was listed as Elchestane in the Domesday Book of 1086.
-The Church of St John the Evangelist was built in Elkstone around 1160.It is a grade I listed building and contains an impressive norman tympanum and saxon stones.
+The Church of St John the Evangelist was built in Elkstone around 1160.
+It is a grade I listed building and contains an impressive Norman tympanum and Saxon stones.

 Governance

 The civil parish of Elkstone forms part of the Ermin ward, which is in the district of Cotswold, represented by Councillor Julia Judd, a member of the Conservative Party.

-Elkstone is part of the parliamentary constituency of The Cotswolds, represented at parliament by Conservative Member of Parliament (MP) Geoffrey Clifton-Brown.
+Elkstone is part of the parliamentary constituency of North Cotswolds, represented at parliament by Conservative Member of Parliament (MP) Sir Geoffrey Clifton-Brown.
 Prior to Brexit in 2020, it was part of the South West England constituency of the European Parliament.